OmarCloud20/CDKTF-Tutorial/README.md

 cdktf --version
 ```

-**Image below shows all required prerequisites installed and configured properly:**
+**Make sure you have all required prerequisite versions installed and configured successfully as shown on the below image:**

 ![prerequisites](images/2.png)

-If you got this far, congratulations, you have successfully installed and configured all required prerequisites.
-Give yourself a pat on the back and let's move on to the next section.
+Reaching this point means you have all required prerequisites installed and configured properly.
+We are ready to move on to the next step.
+This is a milestone, so take a moment to celebrate it.
+You deserve it.

 ---

-## Step 2: Initializing First CDKTF Project using Python Template
+## Step 2: Initializing the First CDKTF Project using Python Template

 In this section, we will learn how to use `CDKTF` commands to create our first AWS CDKTF Python project.
-We will use the `cdktf init` command to create a new project.
-The `cdktf init` command creates a new CDKTF project in the current directory.
-The command creates a new directory with the name of the project and initializes a new git repository.
+We will use the `cdktf init` command to create a new project in the current directory.
 The command also creates a `cdktf.json` file that contains the project configuration.
 The `cdktf.json` file contains the project name, the programming language, and the Terraform provider.
 The `cdktf.json` file is used by the `cdktf` command to determine the project configuration.
+Follow the below steps to initialize the first CDKTF project using Python template:

 1. Create a new directory for the project and `cd` into the directory.
 I will create a directory on my Desktop and name it `first_project`: